ogad/COVID-data/README.md

 ### Cases by the upper-tier local authority
 ![Case rate by nation in the UK](img/utla_cases.svg)

 This displays cases in a small number of local authorities.
 Here the cases are by specimen date, which leads to a downtick for the most recent dates, due to reporting lag.
-In order to combat this effect the data from the most recent days has been omitted.
+To combat this effect, the data from the most recent days is omitted.

 ## Map of confirmed cases by the upper-tier local authority
-![The cases per million at each upper-tier local authority (gif).](img/map_gif.gif=250x) This gif displays the most recent 250 days of COVID-19 data for local authorities in the UK.
+This gif displays the most recent 250 days of COVID-19 data for local authorities in the UK.
+Note that this is a flawed metric because the capacity for testing has improved significantly over the course of the pandemic.
-Areas are grey where/when data is not available.
+![The cases per million at each upper-tier local authority (gif).](img/map_gif.gif=250x) Areas are grey where/when data is not available.

 Images last updated 09-11-2020.